-- 1.1 The application site comprises of a minerals plant which processes slate waste to produce granulated slate products and powders.
-It is located some 200 metres west of the realigned A470 (T) Road and the residential properties and former chapel at Tal-y-Waenydd.
-It forms part of the larger Oakeley quarry complex which is located to the north of Blaenau Ffestiniog and extends over a substantial area on the south-eastern flank of Moel Dryman and Allt Fawr.
-The plant site has operated independently of the remainder of the Oakeley quarry workings and is not totally reliant upon the supply of material from the adjacent slate tips. - 1.2 Slate feedstock is either delivered to the site from other sources or removed from the adjacent mineral-working deposits using a tracked excavator and fed into a Jaw crusher prior to transfer into a feed hopper and conveyor linking with the minerals plant via a dryer.
+- 1.1 The application site comprises of two mineral working deposits, namely the Bryntirion and Ffridd salte tips which lie some 200 metres west of the now realigned A470 (T) Road and the residential properties and former chapel at Tal-y-Waenydd.
+It forms part of the larger Oakeley quarry complex which is located to the north of Blaenau Ffestiniog and extends over a substantial area on the south-eastern flank of Moel Dryman and Allt Fawr. - 1.2 The applicant operates a minerals plant which processes slate waste sourced from the Bryntirion and Ffridd mineral working deposits to produce granulated slate products and powders.
+Material is removed using a tracked excavator and fed into a Jaw crusher prior to transfer into a feed hopper and conveyor linking with the minerals plant via a dryer.
 Within the building, the slate waste is milled and screened with a proportion of the processed material coated with coloured pigment and/or polymer.
 Finished products are either loaded directly into powder tankers or bagged and stored prior to dispatch by road. - 1.3 This is one of three planning applications to amend the provisions of extant planning permissions in order to extend the duration of the minerals operation and secure the continued operation of the minerals plant.
-Therefore, application C20/0066/03/AC & C20/0079/03/AC propose to vary conditions on two sister permissions to secure the continued use of a feedstock area and storage building and the removal of slate tips up until the same end-date of 31st January 2040. - 1.4 This is the second application to vary conditions imposed on the original planning permission granted in February 1990.
-Application C03M/0010/03/MW, to develop land without conforming to conditions 4, 5 & 6 on planning permission 5/59/240, permits the continued operation of the plant site from 07.00 hours Monday to 19.00 hours Friday (i.e. 24 hour operation) together with an increase in output from 6 to 9 loads of material per working day and no more than 2 loads on any Sunday, Bank or Public Holiday.
-The permission also allowed for an amendment to the limits on noise emissions subject to conditions requiring that the operator implements a scheme of noise monitoring. - 1.5 This application seeks to allow the continued operation of the slate processing plant under the terms of the amended conditions attached to C03M/0010/03/MW for an additional 20 years. - The application does not fall within the description and development criteria set out in Schedule 1 of the Town and Country Planning (Environmental Impact Assessment) (Wales) Regulations 2017 in so far as the area of the development falls below the mandatory threshold of 25ha.
+This proposal seeks to vary condition 1 on planning permission C10M/0103/03/MW to allow the continued extraction of mineral from slate waste tips for an additional 20 years.
+Similarly, application C20/0066/03/AC & C20/0067/03/AC propose to vary conditions on two sister permissions to continue the operation of the minerals processing plant up until the same end-date of 31st January 2040. - 1.4 With respect to the amount of reserves held within the two slate tips, a re-appraisal by the applicant confirms 308,194 tonnes gross of material available as feedstock for the processing plant. - 1.5 The application does not fall within the description and development criteria set out in Schedule 1 of the Town and Country Planning (Environmental Impact Assessment) (Wales) Regulations 2017 in so far as the area of the development falls below the mandatory threshold of 25ha.
 However, the development falls within the description of development set out in Paragraph 2 to Schedule 2 of the EIA Regulations, 'Extractive Industry, Quarries, open-cast mining and peat extraction', and it is considered that the applicable threshold of 'all development ...' is sufficient to include the proposal.
 Also, Paragraph 13 to Schedule 2, 'any change to or extension of development of a development listed in Schedule 1 or Schedule 2'.
-The authority's screening opinion dated 24th March 2020 considered the interaction of all relevant material environmental considerations and concluded that given the scale and impact of the development proposals, an environmental impact assessment was not required.
+The authority's screening opinion dated 23rd March 2020 considered the interaction of all relevant material environmental considerations and concluded that given the scale and impact of the development proposals, an environmental impact assessment is not required.